-This handbook is a reference guide which includes selected policies, procedures and general information.
-Please use it as a resource to assist you as you continue to be involved in your child's education.
-In order to stay informed about district initiatives and school activities, please visit our website at www.pittschools.org and download our mobile app.
+This handbook is intended to be a reference guide which includes selected policies, procedures and general information.
+Please use it as a resource to assist you as you continue to be engaged in your child's education.
+In order to stay informed about district initiatives and school activities, please visit our website at www.pittschools.org.

 Thank you for choosing Pitt County Schools.
-I am confident students, parents, teachers and staff members will work together to make this a successful year.
+I am confident students, parents, teachers and staff members will collectively work together to make this an outstanding year.

-Live and Lead,
+Believe and Act,